 While living in a country, we write with caution, preferring not to draw attention to ourselves by possible “haters” living nearby.
 It wouldn’t be hard for local troublemakers to find where we’re living when reading our posts and seeing photos of our location.
 Americans, especially seniors, are often victims of horrific crimes in some parts of the world.

-We were thrilled to leave after the 40 nights to return to Sumbersari, Bali, where we once again stayed in the fantastic beachfront villa, again having a wonderful experience, feeling safe and comfortable in the exquisite location and property.
+We were thrilled to leave after the 40 nights to return to Sumbersari, Bali.
+We once again stayed in the fantastic beachfront villa, besides having a wonderful experience, feeling safe and comfortable in the exquisite location and property.

 |Squid, yet to be cleaned.|

 Thailand has many charms, cultures, stunning temples, beaches, and history.
 It simply worked out that we happened to be in “the wrong place at the wrong time,” which ultimately tainted our view at the time.